MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackageAutoUpdateSettings.md

 The `Get-AppxPackageAutoUpdateSettings` PowerShell cmdlet will return the settings configured for a specific or all installed Windows Apps in relation to Auto Update and Repair

 ## EXAMPLES
-The **Get-AppxPackageAutoUpdateSettings** cmdlet will retrieve the Auto Update and Repair settings for all configured Windows Apps, or a particular Windows App.

 ### Example 1: Get All App Package Auto Update Settings
 ```